zedlopez/ifm/The Recipe Book.md

 This is no great innovation in characterisation by itself, but it does at least remind the player that the character is alive and moving about, even when they aren't paying attention to her.

-[Annoyotron Jr] demonstrates a character who actively tries to get our attention, and whose routine of behavior changes just slightly if we show signs of having reacted to them.
+[Annoyotron Jr] demonstrates a character who actively tries to get our attention, and whose routine of behaviour changes just slightly if we show signs of having reacted to them.

 [Lean and Hungry] implements a classic thief, a character who doesn't interact with the player much except to pick up valuable objects they find left around the map.
-Later we will see rather more advanced ways to make characters act on their own goals and plans, but this kind of simple behavior is easily rigged as part of an every turn rule.
+Later we will see rather more advanced ways to make characters act on their own goals and plans, but this kind of simple behaviour is easily rigged as part of an every turn rule.

 Finally, [Text Foosball] extends the every-turn-rule idea to create an opponent who joins us in a randomised game of table soccer.

-With animal characters, this kind of repetitive, semi-random behavior is often adequate: we don't expect animals to talk, or pursue steady goals, or to take an interest in what we do in their presence (unless it involves a food they like to eat).
+With animal characters, this kind of repetitive, semi-random behaviour is often adequate: we don't expect animals to talk, or pursue steady goals, or to take an interest in what we do in their presence (unless it involves a food they like to eat).

 For people, we are likely to need an assortment of additional techniques.